noamross/jekyll-site/_posts/2012-11-19-editing-csv-files-in-r.md

 Here it is [as a gist](https://gist.github.com/4114258)

-This works in RStudio my Mac but unfortunately not when I'm working on my server, because RStudio server doesn't support a data editor (although I know it's been requested a few times.)
+This works in RStudio my Mac but unfortunately not when I'm working on my server, because RStudio server doesn't support a data editor.
+(I know it's been requested a few times - let's hope they add it in!)